 Mr. Stone has extensive experience in handling state and federal government investigations.
 He has represented a wide range of companies by the Department of Justice, Federal Trade Commission, Securities Exchange Commission and state attorneys general involving antitrust, health care fraud, consumer protection, securities, false claims and other issues.

-In addition to his litigation practice, Mr. Stone also represents clients in connection with mergers, acquisitions and joint ventures, including merger-clearance matters before the DOJ and FTC.
-Mr. Stone also regularly counsels technology and entertainment clients in antitrust matters involving patents, copyrights and other intellectual property.
+In addition to his litigation practice, Mr. Stone also regularly counsels technology and entertainment clients in antitrust matters involving patents, copyrights and other intellectual property.

 University of Illinois - 1988 Juris Doctor